rarora7777/smooth-closest-point/README.md

 Please see `src/phong/Phong.h` for details.
 The exported functions are at the bottom of the file in an `extern "C"` block.

+## Other uses (not well-documented yet)

+- Create splines on a triangle mesh using `splineOnSurface`.
+Add `./bspline/` to MATLAB path to use this.
+- Generate a smooth curve on a triangle mesh with a prescribed target complexity (length of curve and length of Gauss map) using `generateCurveOnMesh`.
+Requires [geodesic_matlab](https://github.com/rarora7777/geodesic_matlab).
+- For a curve on the mesh, compute "keypoints" on it using `computeKeypoints`.
+These keypoints lie at curvature extrema and are generally well-spaced (not too close or too far from each other).

 # License